axibase/atsd/api/data/series/group.md

 ### Partitioning

-The partitioning algorithm finds the best partitioning of a given group of time series into no more than the specified number of subgroups.
+The algorithm finds the best partitioning of a given group of time series into no more than the specified number of subgroups.

-The best partitioning is determined such that it satisfies the `constraint` and for which the objective function value is minimal.
-Objective function is the sum of values of the `minimize` formula over all subgroups.
+The best combination is determined such that each group satisfies the `constraint` condition and the objective function value is minimal.
+Objective function is the sum of values of the `minimize` formula for all subgroups.

 The maximum number of subgroups is limited by the `count` setting.

-To find the exact solution the algorithm iterates over all possible partitioning, and calculates the objective function for each partitioning as follows:
+To find the exact solution the algorithm iterates over all possible combinations, and calculates the objective function for each combination as follows:

 * Create aggregated series for each subgroup, using the specified `type`, `period`, `interpolate`, and `truncate` settings.

 * Check boolean `constraint` expression for each aggregated series.
-Discard the partitionings for which the `constraint` is `false` for one of the subgroups.
+Discard the partitions for which the `constraint` is `false` for one of the subgroups.
 The `constraint` expression can include [statistical functions](#functions-available-in-the-place-context) applied to aggregated series.

 * For each subgroup calculate the value of the `minimize` expression, which can also reference the same [statistical functions](#functions-available-in-the-place-context).

 * Calculate the value of the objective function as sum of values calculated at the previous step.

-The partitioning with the lowest objective function and the smallest number of subgroups is selected as the best partitioning.
+The combination with the lowest objective function value and the smallest number of subgroups is selected as the best partitioning.

 #### Partitioning Algorithm Complexity